axyz/anarchism/README.md

 slider with no interface or any other styling than the very strictly needed for layout and animation.

-This library want to abstract these patterns and its expected usage on real world project would be to create complete and styled front-end components that use anarchism components as dependencies to implement their behavior.
+This library wants to abstract these patterns.
+Its expected usage on real world projects would be to create complete and styled front-end components that use anarchism components as dependencies to implement their behavior.

 ## Want to contribute?